Amechi101/concepteur-market-app/Project Specifications.md

 --> One-Off-Item

+--> Etc..

 - **(7) Product Tags [if applicable]**:

-Refines the search for the users to find the product
+Refines the search for the users to filter the product and helps for SEO

 - **(8) Made In NY [if applicable]**: